perhenrik90/learninghub/readme.txt

 [ ] - following other users
 [ ] - wall / table of activities
 [ ] - follow projects
+[ ] - self registrating restricted to domains

 Requirments
 -------------------